Prompts

 He anchors the earth

-I’m sole caregiver for my only family, who is extremely frail, while at the same time the prevailing circumstances of my life and health are so painful and precarious that finding time to do anything creative much less write the fan fiction that was previously my greatest joy, feels impossible to do.
+Having lost my best friend and only remaining family, my father, in late November 2023, the prevailing circumstances of my life and health are so painful and precarious that finding time to do anything creative much less write the fan fiction that was previously my greatest joy, feels impossible to do.

 So instead I collect all the images, quotes, and fragments of everything and anything that evokes the magic, the powerful sense of having found the secret and hidden but most truly real world that changed my life forever… I can say with no exaggeration that Beauty and the Beast “rewired” my right brain, permanently altered me, and left me with painful sense of being an outcast— completely out of place up here trying to fit in with Topsiders.